PoojaKrishnan1007/Miami-House-Pricing-Predictor/README.md

 MIAMI HOSUING PRICE

 An accurate home price prediction algorithm can reduce volatility in the housing market and take into account existing factors that may not be reflected in a home's previous selling prices(e.g., new roof, new shopping center, etc.).
-However, predictive algorithm

 PARCELNO: unique identifier for each property.
 About 1% appear multiple times.